Vezarachan/LearingNotes/English/ShortWritings/short_writings_201906.md

 :star:In addition, far more Japanese workers expressed dissatisfaction with their jobs than did their **counterparts** in the 10 other countries surveyed.

-For example, far more females in developing areas experienced gender discrimination or sexual crimes than (did) their counterparts in developed regions surveyed.
+For example, far more females in underdeveloped/underprivileged/disadvantaged areas experienced gender discrimination or sexual crimes than (did) their **counterparts** in developed regions surveyed.
 Thus/Hence a breakthrough in safe/secure environment and equal opportunities for women is an urgent demand.
 However, <u>there is as yet no remarkable sign that</u> the true gender equality is **on the horizon**.

 **key points:**